 Nina Dashevskaya lives in Moscow; she is a musician and a violinist at the orchestra of the Moscow State Opera and Ballet Theater for Youth.
 She has published six books for children and young readers and received several prestigious Russian book prizes for her writing for teens.
 Music is always a crucial part of her writing.

-Olga Bukhina, Librarian and Russian Translator, New York City
+Olga Bukhina, Russian Translator, New York City